 CABBI and Industry

 One of the Center’s fundamental objectives is to translate its research results — whether in the form of new breeds of plants, new biofuels and other bio-based chemicals, lubricants, adhesives, etc., newly tested processes and applications, or new understandings about economic or ecological impacts — to commercial deployment.
-Deputy Director for Science & Technology Vijay Singh will lead CABBI commercialization efforts.
+Deputy Director for Science & Technology Vijay Singh leads CABBI commercialization efforts.

-“We look forward to a day when we will have sustainable and economically sound production of fuels and chemicals from plants,” CABBI Director Evan H. DeLucia said.
+“We look forward to a day when we will have sustainable and economically sound production of fuels and chemicals from plants,” former CABBI Director Evan H. DeLucia said.
 “A vibrant bioeconomy based on plant products will enhance the economic and ecological resilience of U.S. agriculture.”

 Royal DSM is a global, purpose-led, science-based company active in Nutrition, Health and Sustainable Living.
 DSM’s purpose is to create brighter lives for all.
 DSM addresses with its products and solutions some of the world’s biggest challenges while simultaneously creating economic, environmental and societal value for all its stakeholders — customers, employees, shareholders, and society at large.